react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 If we hadn't used fake timers in this example, the test would have failed.

-In the previous example we didn't use fake timers because `BottomTabNavigator` by default does not use any animations for the transition.
+In the previous example we didn't use fake timers because `BottomTabNavigator` by default does not use any transition animations.

-### Example 3
+### Example 3 - Enforce navigator state in response to navigation event

-Always displays settings screen after settings tab bar button press.
+Always display settings screen after settings tab bar button is pressed.

 <Tabs groupId="example" queryString="example">
 <TabItem value="static" label="Static" default>